2022–23 Scottish League Cup

-The 2022–23 Scottish League Cup, also known as the Premier Sports Cup（until Semi-finals）/ Viaplay Cup（Final）for sponsorship reasons, was the 77th season of Scotland's second-most prestigious football knockout competition.
+The 2022–23 Scottish League Cup, also known as the Premier Sports Cup (until the semi-finals)/ Viaplay Cup (final) for sponsorship reasons, was the 77th season of Scotland's second-most prestigious football knockout competition.
 Celtic were the defending champions.
 They retained the title to win the competition for a 21st time.

 Schedule

 Format

 The format for the 2022–23 competition was similar to the previous six seasons; however, this season the group stage was not regionalised.
 The competition began with eight groups of five teams.
 The five clubs initially competing in the UEFA Champions League (Celtic and Rangers), Europa League (Heart of Midlothian) and Europa Conference League (Dundee United and Motherwell) qualifying rounds received a bye to the second round.
 The group stage consisted of 40 teams: all remaining teams that competed across the SPFL in 2021–22, and the 2021–22 Highland Football League champions (Fraserburgh) and runners-up (Buckie Thistle), and the 2021–22 Lowland Football League champions (Bonnyrigg Rose Athletic).

 The winners of each of the eight groups, as well as the three best runners-up, progressed to the second round (last 16).
 At this stage, the competition reverted to the traditional knock-out format.
 The three group winners with the highest points total and the European entrants were seeded.